Reality-Virtually-Hackathon/The_Dims/README.md

 This application can be further be enhanced to have a shared viewing experience with other hololens users and can also be supported by VR Devices.

-**ARSports is AR expereince built with Open Source Applications and Tools.**
+**ARSports is Agumented Reality Experience built with Open Source Applications and Tools.**

 ## Assets

-*Built on Unity 3D - 2017 1.1f1 Personal
+* Built on Unity 3D - 2017 1.1f1 Personal
-*Assets built using Blender 2.78
+* Assets built using Blender 2.78
-*Device support - Micrsoft Hololens
+* Device support - Micrsoft Hololens

 ## What it does?